-"IBC" means the International Building Code.

-"Illuminated sign" means a sign designed to give forth artificial light or reflect such light from an artificial source.

-"Imaginary Surfaces" means the surfaces associated with McChord Field and Gray Army Airfield, including all of the land within the primary surface and all of the airspace within the approach/departure clearance (glide angle and horizontal), transitional, inner and outer horizontal, clear zone, and conical surfaces as they apply to Joint Base Lewis McChord.

-"Indirectly illuminated sign" means an illuminated non-flashing sign whose illumination is derived entirely from an external artificial source and which is arranged so that no direct rays of light are projected from such source into residences or the street.

-"Inflatable" means a decorative device with a diameter or combined diameter of 18 inches or larger that is inflated.
+- "IBC" means the International Building Code. - "Illuminated sign" means a sign designed to give forth artificial light or reflect such light from an artificial source. - "Imaginary Surfaces" means the surfaces associated with McChord Field and Gray Army Airfield, including all of the land within the primary surface and all of the airspace within the approach/departure clearance (glide angle and horizontal), transitional, inner and outer horizontal, clear zone, and conical surfaces as they apply to Joint Base Lewis McChord. - "Indirectly illuminated sign" means an illuminated non-flashing sign whose illumination is derived entirely from an external artificial source and which is arranged so that no direct rays of light are projected from such source into residences or the street. - "Industrial Business Park" means an area zoned and planned for the purpose of industrial development.
+An industrial park can be thought of as a more "heavyweight" version of a business park or office park, which has offices and light industry, rather than heavy industry. - "Inflatable" means a decorative device with a diameter or combined diameter of 18 inches or larger that is inflated.
 These devices include large single displays or displays of smaller balloons connected to create a larger display.
-Blimps are not considered inflatables.

-"Installation Operational Noise Management Plan (IONMP)" means the most recent IONMP for Joint Base Lewis-McChord, which classifies into zones the noise impact on the community and identifies types of development considered incompatible with JBLM operations and training.
-As of this Ordinance's original adoption date, the most recent IONMP Study was titled "Joint Base Lewis-McChord Master Plan Installation Operational Noise Management Plan," and is not dated.

-"Integrated sign plan" means a special sign entitlement available to Major Commercial or Employment Centers as defined in this Code.
-An integrated sign plan is subject to review and approval by the Hearing Examiner using the procedures provided for conditional use permits.

-"Intercity high-speed ground transportation" means is a mode of transportation that can best link cities 100 to 500 miles apart.
-There are three types: accelerated rail service, high-speed rail systems, and magnetic levitation.

-"Intensification of use" means a change in the use of a structure or site, where the new use is required by this Zoning Code to have more off-street parking spaces than the former use; or a change in the operating characteristics of a use (for example, hours of operation), which generates more activity on the site.
+Blimps are not considered inflatables. - "Installation Operational Noise Management Plan (IONMP)" means the most recent IONMP for Joint Base Lewis-McChord, which classifies into zones the noise impact on the community and identifies types of development considered incompatible with JBLM operations and training.
+As of this Ordinance's original adoption date, the most recent IONMP Study was titled "Joint Base Lewis-McChord Master Plan Installation Operational Noise Management Plan," and is not dated. - "Integrated sign plan" means a special sign entitlement available to Major Commercial or Employment Centers as defined in this Code.
+An integrated sign plan is subject to review and approval by the Hearing Examiner using the procedures provided for conditional use permits. - "Intercity high-speed ground transportation" means is a mode of transportation that can best link cities 100 to 500 miles apart.
+There are three types: accelerated rail service, high-speed rail systems, and magnetic levitation. - "Intensification of use" means a change in the use of a structure or site, where the new use is required by this Zoning Code to have more off-street parking spaces than the former use; or a change in the operating characteristics of a use (for example, hours of operation), which generates more activity on the site.